emilyeserven/emilyeserven.github.io/_flexfolio/projects/secquiz.md

 ## Going Further

-Something as simple as a quiz can have many ways to expand upon, and I am certainly looking to use this project as a base to improve my React skills.
+Something as simple as a quiz functionally expanded upon in many ways, and I am certainly looking to use this project as a base to improve my React skills.
 Some ways to improve this app specifically include...

 * *"In-depth" Option*, allowing the user to pick between a simple questionnaire and a more comprehensive questionnaire will allow the app to serve both casual and more advanced users.
 * *More UX Animations*, giving the user a deeper experience and more visual cues for using the interface.
 Also, they're built into the visual theme provider.